Controversies surrounding the Legion of Christ

-There are several controversies surrounding the Legion of Christ and Regnum Christi, including its recruiting practices, perceived elitist theology, rampant sexual abuse by its founder and his confidants, and multi-million dollar offshore holdings in tax havens.
+There are several controversies surrounding the Legion of Christ and Regnum Christi, including its aggressive recruiting practices, elitist theology, sexual abuse by its founder and other priests, and the congregation's multi-million dollar offshore holdings in tax havens.

 Restricted work in dioceses

 In the United States, after the sexual scandal regarding the founder, beginning in 2002 a few bishops restricted the Legion and Regnum Christi in Columbus, Ohio; St Paul-Minneapolis, Minnesota; Richmond, Virginia; and Miami, Florida.

 In June 2008, the former archbishop Edwin O'Brien of Baltimore began to require greater oversight of the Legion in his archdiocese.
 He had particularly objected to its alleged practice of "blind allegiance", lack of "respect for human dignity for each of its members," and "heavily persuasive methods on young people, especially high schoolers, regarding vocations."
 He had since directed them to disclose all activities within the Archdiocese of Baltimore, and to refrain from spiritual direction with anyone under eighteen years of age.
 He later stated that the Legionaries fully complied with his orders.

 Since the outbreak of the scandal of the founder, the Legion of Christ underwent a Vatican investigation.
 This led to a renewal of the congregation under Cardinal De Paolis.
 In 2014, the five-year process culminated in a new set of constitutions and new leadership.